continuationlabs/insync/README.md

   completed.
 If no error has occurred, the `callback` should be run without arguments or with an explicit `null` argument.
 * `callback(err)` - A callback which is called when all `iterator` functions have finished, or an error occurs.
+Optional.

 __Examples__